A great Finnish success story

-The banking system in place since the World War II is deregulated in the 1980s.
+The banking system in place since World War II is deregulated in the 1980s.
 Bank funding is decontrolled and the nature of the banking business changes.
-The former “regulators” become “money sellers” within a short period of time.
-However, the cooperative banks and their central bank OKO Bank move ahead and make steady progress.
+Former “regulators” became “money sellers” within a short period of time.
+However, the cooperative banks and their central bank, OKO Bank, continue to make steady progress.

-The market share begins to increase markedly as the problems of a rival group of local banks, savings banks, come to a head.
+There is a clear rise in their market share as difficulties affecting a rival group of local banks, savings banks, come to a head.

-OP Fund Management Company Ltd is established and introduces its first mutual funds, OP-Tuotto and OP-Kasvu, into the market.
+OP Fund Management Company Ltd is established and introduces its first mutual funds, OP-Tuotto and OP-Kasvu.

 OKO Bank goes public.
-OKO receives around 60,000 new shareholders when it organises an initial public offering and lists its shares on the Helsinki Stock Exchange.
+OKO gains around 60,000 new shareholders when it organises an initial public offering and lists its shares on the Helsinki Stock Exchange.

-In the early 1990s, banking business in Finland experienced an unequalled crisis.
-Despite difficulties, OP Bank Group survives the crisis years under its own steam.
+In the early 1990s, banking businesses in Finland enter a period of unprecedented crisis.
+Despite difficulties, OP Bank Group survives the crisis years without assistance.

-The role of OP Bank Group as a nationwide player can be seen in the lending structure.
-In 1996, private customers account for almost 52 per cent of loans raised, corporate customers for 36 per cent and agricultural and forestry customers for 11 per cent.
+The role of OP Bank Group as a bank for the whole nation is illustrated by its lending structure.
+By 1996, personal customers account for almost 52 per cent of loans raised.
+Corporate customers account for 36 per cent and agricultural and forestry customers for 11 per cent.

-During the decade, OP Bank Group also becomes a forerunner of electronic services even on a global level.
+During this decade, OP Bank Group even becomes a global forerunner in electronic services.

 A non-life insurance company is established in Estonia, which later becomes a Pohjola subsidiary, Seesam International.

 OP eServices is launched.
-It used to be the first online bank in Europe and the second in the world.
+This is the first online bank in Europe and the second in the world.

-The logo is modernised with its round shape conveying a message of service and people-first approach.
+The logo is modernised, its new round design conveying the ideas of service and a people-first approach.

 The Group’s cooperation model is radically reformed, with OP Bank Group being converted into an amalgamation with joint and several liability.
-A decision is made to convert the Central Association of Cooperative Banks into a cooperative acting as the central institution of the amalgamation of cooperative banks.
+A decision is taken to transform the Central Association of Cooperative Banks into a cooperative acting as the central institution of the amalgamation of cooperative banks.

-Finland experiences strong growth and increased prosperity.
-During the decade, OP Financial Group further strengthens its role as a creator of wealth in Finland.
+The 2000s is a period of strong growth and greater prosperity for Finland.
+During the decade, OP Financial Group further strengthens its role as a wealth creator in Finland.

-OP Financial Group becomes a financial services group.
-It achieves the market leading position in almost all of its business areas.
-Bankassurance proves to be a concept appreciated by customers.
-At the end of the decade, OP Financial Group has more than 1.1 customers using both banking and insurance services.
-The Group also receives international recognition when The Banker magazine awards OP Financial Group the title of the Bank of the Year in Finland for several years.
+The banking group has become a financial services group.
+It is now the market leader in almost all of its business areas.
+Combining banking and insurance services proves to be a concept appreciated by customers.
+At the end of the decade, OP Financial Group has more than 1.1 million customers of both banking and insurance services.
+The Group also receives international recognition when The Banker magazine repeatedly awards OP the title of Bank of the Year in Finland.

-The introduction of a modernised sharp-edged and strong-coloured logo that conveys a message of expertise and a high level of activity.
+The introduction of a modernised sharp-edged and vibrantly coloured logo that conveys a message of expertise and a high level of activity.

-OP Bank Group becomes Pohjola Group plc's largest shareholder.
-With the historical significance for the Group, the transaction has been the largest ever done by OP Bank Group which branches out into non-life insurance.
+OP Bank Group becomes Pohjola Group plc’s largest shareholder.
+The transaction, which is of historical significance for OP Bank Group, is its largest ever and extends to non-life insurance.
 As a result, OP Bank Group becomes the leading financial services group in Finland.

 September sees the introduction of the financial services group’s new name:

-In March, OKO Bank plc is renamed Pohjola Bank plc.
+In March, OKO Bank plc was renamed Pohjola Bank plc.

 The United Nations General Assembly declares 2012 as the International Year of Cooperatives, which also marks OP-Pohjola Group’s 110th anniversary in the cooperative banking business.